The Top 10 Tallest Buildings in Miami (You Can Live In)

 Floors: 62

-Besides being one of the most beautiful and tallest buildings in Miami, amenities at this statement supertall include a private rooftop helipad, double-height Aquatic Center with indoor pool, indoor-outdoor spa and wellness levels, multiple recreation areas for sunning and socializing, multimedia theater, custom scenting in common areas, and more.
+This scorpion tower is the late Pritzker Prize-winning architect Zaha Hadid’s final masterpiece.
+Instantly recognizable, the 83-unit skyscraper’s unique exoskeleton is built to maximize living space.
+Besides being one of the most beautiful and tallest buildings in Miami, and home to several celebrities who live here, like Victoria and David Beckham, amenities include a private rooftop helipad, a double-height Aquatic Center with an indoor pool, indoor-outdoor spa and wellness levels, multiple recreation areas, multimedia theater, and more.

 Height: 736 feet